IBM/clai/README.md

 ## Updates

 - **August  3, 2020** - We identified some examples in the original NL2Bash data which had syntactic issues, bash parser incompatibility, etc. resulting in invalid Bash commands for the competition.
-We've fixed this and updated the dataset [link](./docs/nl2bash-data.md).
-Please update your local copy of the nl2bash dataset and also update your local copy of submission-code folder with the one available in this branch.
+We've fixed this and updated the dataset [[link](./docs/nl2bash-data.md)].
+Please update your local copy of the `NL2Bash dataset` and also update your local copy of `submission-code` folder with the one available in this branch.